ansys/pymapdl/doc/source/user_guide/krylov.rst

 Reference
 =========
-For more information on the Krylov method, see see `Frequency-Sweep Harmonic Analysis via the Krylov Method
+For more information on the Krylov method, see `Frequency-Sweep Harmonic Analysis via the Krylov Method
 <ansys_krylov_sweep_harmonic_analysis_>`_ in the **Structural Analysis** guide for Mechanical APDL
 and these resources: